hnarayanan/harishnarayanan.org/content/writing/artistic-style-transfer.md

   - The images are synthesised by finding an image that simultaneously matches the content representation of the photograph and the style representation of the respective piece of art.
-- TODO: Recall the Gatys problem, which now seems a lot less intimidating.
-We're going to simply reuse a trained VGG to solve it.
   - TODO: Based on VGG19 - 3 FC layers.
 Normal VGG takes an image and returns a category score, but Gatys instead take the outputs at intermediate layers and construct L_content and L_style.
   - TODO: A figure showing off the algorithm.

+#### Some technicalities

 - TODO: Introduce L-BFGS as a valid quasi-Newton approach to solve the optimisation problem.

 ### Concrete implementation of the artistic style transfer algorithm